Skip to content

 • Individual users: Add specific users not already covered by a selected team.

 • Who can view?
 Shows the final access list based on your selections.
+This list also includes users assigned to the item in the workflow.

 Note: Users with system-level permissions to view all items are always included.